-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms United States of America (USA) 30-Apr-2020 (Last updated: 30-Apr-2020) 42 states have stay at home orders in place On 11 March, all foreign nationals on flights from China, Iran and Europe are barred entry.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Jnited States of America (USA) 30-Apr-2020 (Last updated: 30-Apr-2020) 42 states have stay at home orders in place On 11 March, all foreign nationals on flights from China, Iran and Europe are barred entry.
 American nationals visiting these places must return to designated Current State Department guidance - Level 4 health advisory alert - advises Americans not to travel.
-Non essential businesses are closed in most states.
-In 22 states this only covers some businesses and in 3 states only guidance is provided. - Of the emergency package \$3 billion was for research (vaccine), over 2\$ billion for prevention and response and \$1 billion for medical supplies As part of the CARES Act, airlines, air cargo, and support firms will receive grants of \$25 billion, respectively, to maintain employment levels through September 30, 2020.
+Limits on sizes of gatherings and on operation of bars and restaurants in place in most states Non essential businesses are closed in most states.
+In 22 states this only covers some businesses and in 3 states only guidance is provided. - Of the emergency package \$3 billion was for research (vaccine), over 2\$ billion for prevention and response and \$1 billion for medical supplies As part of the CARES Act, airlines, air cargo, and support firms will receive grants of \$25 billion, \$4 billion, and \$3 billion, respectively, to maintain employment levels through September 30, 2020.
 Announced measures instructed the Small Business Administration to use emergency power to provide capital and liquidity to firms affected by coronavirus.
 The Small Business Administration will offer low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).
 A request of £50 billion (around 0.25% of GDP) will be made to Congress to provide low interest loans.
-The CARES Act provides \$500 billion to Exchange Stabilization Fund at the Treasury.
-In turn, the Treasury will use these funds to support businesses, cities and states that have been hard hit by the coronavirus.
+The CARES Act provides \$500 billion to Exchange \$100 billion to Exchange \$100 billion to Exchange Stabilization Fund at the Treasury will use these funds to support businesses, cities and states that have been hard hit by the coronavirus.
 Of this, the CARES Act allows the Treasury to make loans to airlines, air cargo, and national security critical firms of \$25 billion, \$4 billion, and \$17 billion, respectively.
-The remaining \$454 billion will provide equity to the Federal Reserve to establish 13(3) lending facilities for other businesse loans.
-Around \$350 billion is included to support business loans.
-Around \$350 billion is included to support businesse loans.
-Around \$350 billion is included to support businesse loans.
-Around \$350 billion is included to support businesse sused for payroli, rent, interest on existing obligations, and utilities for eight weeks
+The remaining \$454 billion will provide equity to the Federal Reserve to establish 13(3) lending facilities for other businesses.
+Such lending facilities could support around \$4 trillion in business loans.
+Around \$350 billion is included to support businesses used for payroll, rent, interest on existing obligations, and utilities for eight weeks